keramics/keramics/docs/formats/src/ntfs.md

 | <td colspan="4"> *If index value flag 0x00000001 (is branch node) is set*
 | ... | 8 | | Sub node Virtual Cluster Number (VCN)

-The index values ared stored 8 byte aligned.
+The index values are stored 8 byte aligned.

 > Note that some other sources define the index value flags as a 16-bit value
 > followed by 2 bytes of padding.